khadijahW/Flash028/Blue Team Junior Analyst/SBT.md

 **METHODOLOGY**

 To navigate through this segment.
 I begin by visiting the provided Twitter account, Sp1ritFyre.
 This account contained a link, which upon exploration lead to anu nexpected deade end.
 I then began investing the light bulb image prominently displated on the Twitter profile.
 This image me directed me towards a Facebook page.
-ALthough the intial discovery seemed promising, the Facebook account ultimately fell short of providing any leads on identifying the hacker.
+Although the intial discovery seemed promising, the Facebook account ultimately fell short of providing any leads on identifying the hacker.
 I then decided to turn to Google directly with the Twitter handle, Sp1ritFyre, as my search keyword.
 This unveiled a blog site.

 Below, is a visual snapshot of the blog site.

 <img src="https://github.com/khadijahW/Flash028/assets/99515087/b3bd0950-86e3-4aa9-8ae8-deff101834df" width="600">

 I immediately noticed that it contain an image of the same lightbulb I discovered in the twitter account.
 Examining the send lead me to find the email d1ved33p@gmail.com and indicated that the blog belonged to a female.
 I then googled the email address and found another site displaying that the owner was female,had the username Sp1ritFyre and displayeed the same email address.